Skip to main content

 When it comes to validation, Salesforce cannot find the changes to be deleted, and therefore throws the validation error "Failure DestructiveChanges.xml".

-To resolve this issue try going into the CI job list, finding the correct CI job and clicking the play button to manually re-run the validation.
-Or if the in a pipeline, simply select Retry validation.
+To resolve this issue navigate to CI jobs page in Gearset, finding the correct CI job and clicking the play button to manually re-run the validation, like so:

 To workaround this issue try going to your team’s deployment settings and turn off Treat warnings as errors.